m-rzb/screen-recorder-for-steamdeck/README.md

 ## Warning!

-There has been no extensive testing, and the script and the recapture plugin has been working at the time of writing of this script.
+There has been no extensive testing!
+The script and the Recapture plugin has been working for me at the time of writing of this script.
 The script is provided as is.
 I make no promises and give no guarantees.
 I would not be responsible for any damages caused to your Steam Deck, house, pet etc. Use it at your own risk!

-There might be mistakes in the scripts or more elegant ways of achieving that, however, I do not write code for a living and my free time is limited.
+There might be mistakes in the scripts or more elegant ways of achieving those tasks, however, I do not write code for a living and my free time is limited.

 ## References and thanks to: